zhangbowu85/Camel_Study/README.md

 ![Alt text](pictures/camel-like.png?raw=true "What camel looks like")

 ### Route
-move data from place A to place B
+move data from endpoint A to endpoint B
 ### Endpoint
 in Camel, an endpoint represents any other external system to Camel.
 ### Components